OpenJML/openjml.github.io/tutorial/Recursion.md

     //@ model public \bigint size;
     //@ public represents size = ((next == null) ?
 0 : 1 + next.size);
 ```
-Note that the type of `size` is the JML type `\\bigint`, so we don't ahve to worry about overflowing some upper bound on the size.
+Note that the type of `size` is the JML type `\bigint`, so we don't have to worry about overflowing some upper bound on the size.
 * The abstract representation of the value of the list is the model field `values`, which is a JML `seq<W>`; it is a sequence
 of all the values in the list:
 ```